tavily-ai/tavily-python/docs/docs/examples/python-sdk.md

 }
 ```

 Congrats!
-You know now how to use the Tavily Search API through our Python package.
+You now know how to use the Tavily Search API through our Python package.
 Yes, it's that simple!
-Make sure to check our detailed [Python documentation](../tavily-api/python-sdk) to learn how to tune the API calls to best match your needs.
+Make sure to check our detailed [Python documentation](../tavily-api/python-sdk) to learn how to tune your API calls to best match your needs.

 ### Sample 1: Research Report using Tavily and GPT-4 with Langchain
 ```python